Noob-Lol/stozu-auto-farm-v2/README.md

 **This is Adsense version as Linkvertise got nuked.
 XD**
 ## Update info
-- Added option to login with cookie as captcha was too hard.
+- Captcha solving extension as captcha was too hard.
 - Switched to regular Chrome, as I implemented everything without the need for a profile.
 - Unlimited speed*
 > [!TIP]